 I Say… Keep Guantanamo Open!

 But, I don’t think the president should close Guantanamo.
 And perhaps we’ve eliminated the whole waterboarding thing a little too hastily, as well.
 I know my saying this probably shocks many of my readers, as I tend to be fairly liberal about things like this, but I’m serious here.
-I think we need to keep Guantanamo open for business and take another look at waterboarding… not as an interrogation technique, but just as a form of punishment for the new prisoners I think we should send there.
+I think we need to keep Guantanamo open for business and take another look at waterboarding… not as an interrogation technique, but just as a form of punishment for the new prisoners that I think we should send there.

 You see, I have an idea that perhaps the Obama administration hasn’t considered as yet, and I think the American people, both those on the right and on the left, might see it as being a good one.
 After all, why should we close down a perfectly good prison that’s outside our judicial system?
-It might come in pretty handy… after all, it’s not like we can waterboard just anywhere.
+It might come in pretty handy… after all, it’s not like we can waterboard people just anywhere.
 If we close Guantanamo, where would we be able to do it?
-It would be a shame to close it down now, when there are a whole new flock of dangerous terrorists and criminals that I think would be perfect for imprisonment at Guantanamo.
+It would be a shame to close it down now, when there’s a whole new flock of dangerous terrorists and criminals that would be perfect for imprisonment at Guantanamo.

 Let’s send the Wall Street executives, investment bankers, regulators, politicians, and others who’ve destroyed our country’s economy to Guantanamo Bay!

 Then there’s Dick Fuld, the CEO of Lehman Bros.
 Let’s see what he has to say when he finds out he’s headed for Guantanamo.
-And there’s Herb and Marion Sandler, the couple who gave us the exotic mortgages that have served us so well of late.
+And there’s Herb and Marion Sandler, the couple who gave us the exotic mortgages that have served us so well.
 These two walked away with billions, and I think they’d look fabulous walking along the fence at Guantanamo Bay.
 I hear they enjoy Florida in the winters, so they’ll probably love the Caribbean.

 Human rights activists might still criticize the United States for maintaining such a facility, but would we really care?
 And besides, I have the feeling they’d mind Guantanamo a little less, if it were used to house the fat cats who’ve bankrupted our nation and most of the world.
 Let the guy you picked up in Afghanistan go home… he’s not that dangerous.
 Not when you compare him with the gangbangers of Wall Street.